-Fall’s cool evenings and bevy of rich flavors beg for vin rouge.
-Here are five legit local Northern Michigan wine bottlings to feed the need.
-Traverse food and wine editor Tim Tebeau talks Northern Michigan red wine blends from the Leelanau and Old Mission peninsulas, originally published in the October 2015 issue of Traverse, Northern Michigan’s Magazine.
+Fall’s cool evenings and a bevy of rich flavors beg for vin rouge.
+Here are five legit Northern Michigan wine bottlings to feed the need.
+Traverse food and wine editor Tim Tebeau talks Northern Michigan red wine blends from the Leelanau and Old Mission Peninsulas.

 Cabernet franc grapes from a 10-year-old vineyard at the base of Old Mission are fortified with cabernet sauvignon and syrah grown in Mari’s hoop houses to produce a dark and brawny wine loaded with dark berry fruit, black tea and toasty oak tones.

 Brys winemaker Coenraad Stassen sorted meticulously to tease out ripe, forward black raspberry and blueberry notes from this blend of Bordeaux varietals.
 Seven months in barrel lends spice and structure.

 A 17-month élevage in French and American oak barrels brings dry, spicy dimension to the dark layers of tobacco and plum in this brooding blend from Hawthorne Vineyards.